 Although nowadays the terms “toby jug” and “character jug” can be seen being used a bit more loosely and interchangeably, there is a difference between the two.
 A Toby Jug is a jug or pitcher of a full-length figure, while a character jug is usually more reminiscent of a bust, comprising of a just a face or a head and shoulders.

-How do I know if my toby jug is worth anything?
+How do I know what my toby jug is worth?

 There’s a few different factors that can influence the value of a toby character jug: